thatguy11325/pokerl/content/docs/chapter-2/env-setup.md

 ## Game Overview

-Before discussing observations, rewards and the policy we will provide a brief overview of the game's challenges.
+Before discussing observations, rewards, and the policy, we will provide a brief overview of the game's challenges.
 Pokémon is a complex game with multiple tasks and puzzles that can be accomplished nonlinearly.
-We cover Pokémon's challenges in greater depth in the [Appendix]({{<ref "/docs/appendix/breakdown/index" >}} "appendix").
+We cover Pokémon's challenges in greater depth in the [Appendix]({{<ref "/docs/appendix/breakdown/battling/index" >}} "appendix").

 At a high level, to beat Pokémon, you must:

 1. Beat the 8 Gym Leaders (a form of video game boss).
 2. Acquire `HMs` (items) to teach the field moves `CUT`, `STRENGTH`, and, `SURF` and Pokémon to teach the field moves to.
-Field moves are abilities that can be used outside of battle to unlock a new area or make it easier to traverse an existing area.
+Field moves are abilities that can be used outside of battle to unlock new areas or make it easier to traverse an existing area.
 3. Teach capable Pokémon the field moves `CUT`, `STRENGTH`, and `SURF`.
 4. Acquire any items (not HMs) required for field interactions.
 Like field moves, there are items that are required to unlock new areas.
-5. Use field moves or items for field interactions to remove any game blocking obstacles.
+5. Use field moves or items for field interactions to remove any game-blocking obstacles.
 6. Complete the Team Rocket storyline.
 7. Beat the 6 required rival battles.
 8. Beat the Elite 4 and Champion.